platform9/express/README.md

 ##
 [all]
 [all:vars]
+# The remote user ansible will use for ssh execution
 ansible_user=ubuntu
 ansible_sudo_pass=winterwonderland
 ansible_ssh_pass=winterwonderland
+# The ssh key for the ssh connection to the `ansible_user` on the remote host
 ansible_ssh_private_key_file=~/.ssh/id_rsa
 ```

 ## Sample Inventory File Part 2 - Network Portion
 This is where you can configure optional network settings to create a bond with single or multiple interfaces.
 ```
 ################################################################################################
 ## Optional Settings